The Jellyfish and Spiced Beef at May Garden in Halifax, had an excellent Sesame Oil and Chili dressing and earned a 4 out of 5 Rating.

-The dish pictured above was served, rather unusually, as a Dim Sum item at the https://maygarden.ca/.
+This item was served as a Dim Sum item at the May Garden.
 The pairing of Jellyfish and Sliced Beef is not uncommon, by any means, but they usually appear together as Cold Plate items at the beginning of a Chinese Dinner, rather than on Dim Sum menus.
 Still, it made a pleasant and novel addition to the usual fare, and it turned out to be very good indeed.

 The dish appeared on the menu, in English, as ‘Jellyfish with Sliced Beef in Hot Sauce’, which was a little ambiguous.
 It rather suggest that the two ingredients were served as mixed dish in the same sauce but, as you can see, they were separated on the plate and the dressings, though similar, were slightly different.